JohanKlingstrom/JohanKlingstrom/README.md

-# Hello!
+# Hey!
 I'm Johan,
 a frontend developer based in Stockholm currently working at anotherblock.
 <br />
-I'm also an electronic music producer, ramen enjoyer & video game nerd.
+interested in 3d, music and ramen.